jkohlin/wordpress-basics/2-ecosystem-theme.md

 Just like with any PHP file we need to wrap all PHP-code inside `<?php` and `?>`.
 Everything outside these tags are regular HTML.

 Starting from the top, we begin with a method called `<?php get_header(); ?>`.
 This is a built in Wordpress method which will look in our theme for a file called `header.php` and embed it's content into our template's top.
 In this file we will have code which applies to all templates, in a scenario where we had more than one.
-Making changes in header.php would then automatically apply to all our templates. **The art of not repeating yourself with code is very important when creating themes.**
+Making changes in header.php would then automatically apply to all our templates. **The art of not repeating ourself is very important when creating themes.**